mcampb07/GFXDocs/chapters/chapter01_what_is_versio_graphics_and_how_they_are_used/2082386875_versio_graphics_overview_explanation.md

 # Overview of Versio Graphics
 A good starting point on this course is to take that 25000ft view of what the Versio Graphics deployment looks like.

+> Suggest a white board session is used in parallel with this list to outline the system.
+Also show and review the customer system and talk about the differing user interfaces, applications and workflows.
+Demystify the terminology surrounding the product.

 - Playout Server
 	- Hosted IconStation - 10 layers
 	- Versio Automation uses layers 6 - 10 automatically